Analysis of the generalised Aw-Rascle model: Existence of solutions: the approximation scheme

-Step 2.
-In this step, for sufficiently small time interval $[0,\tau^0]$, we find the unique solution to the momentum equation applying the Banach fixed point theorem.
-Then we extend the existence result for the maximal time interval.\\
+\textbf{Step 2.} In this step, for sufficiently small time interval $[0,T]$, we find the unique solution to the momentum equation \eqref{AR2_app} applying the Banach fixed point theorem.
+Then we extend the existence result for the maximal time interval.\\ Let us prove that there exists $T=T(n)$ and $\vw\in C([0,T];X_{n})$ satisfying (\ref{AR2_app}).
+To this purpose, we apply the fixed point argument to the mapping